 with different numbers).

-information contained on the data plate includes the V.I.N., wheelbase,
+information contained on the warranty plate includes the V.I.N., wheelbase,

 exterior color, model type, body type, transmission type, rear axle,

 maximum gross vehicle weight (GVW) in lbs., certified net horsepower,